National Day of Kuwait

 7 Olympic medals (3 gold).

-The celebrations of the National Independence Day of Qatar at Naval Academy took place on Monday, 19th December at 0800 hrs as a formal assembly.
+The celebrations of the National Independence Day of Qatar at the Polish Naval Academy took place on Monday, 19th December at 0800 hrs as a formal assembly.

 Further celebrations of Cadet`s Day took place on 2nd December.
 It started with the elevation of the state flag with the honorable personnel of the school battalion after which a meeting with the Rector-Commandant was conducted.Later on the Sport Championships was carried out about the Honorable Rector Cup.
 The traditional Cadet's Ball was the culmination of the holiday.